Decri/Multi-Scale-and-Depth-CNN-for-Pan-sharpening/README.md

 （3）If you simply want to use the models trained by the author to fuse your data:

 a.
-Set your matlab path to the './Pansharpening' as where the code was put.
+Set your matlab path to this folder and add all sub-folders.

 b.
-Put your MS and Pan images in ./Pansharpening/testdata and use their filenames to replace 'QB_MS' and 'QB_PAN'in the file 'Demo_Pansharpening_4bands'.
+Put your MS and Pan images in ./testdata and use their filenames to replace 'QB_MS' and 'QB_PAN'in the file 'Demo_Pansharpening_4bands'.

 c.
 Select your mode in the 'Demo_Pansharpening_4bands' as described and run the demo.

-（4）If you want to train your own model：
+（4）If you want to train your own model, compile Caffe and its interface to matlab on your device at first, then follow the steps below：

 a.
-Put your MS and PAN training imageS in ./Pansharpening/Train_MSFusion as the given files.
+Put your MS and PAN training images in ./Train_MSFusion as the given files.

 b.
 Run the 'generate_train_QBfusion'.
 Note that the savepath of the .h5 file should be a full path.